isomerpages/seab-corp/news/announcements/_posts/2024-06-13-post-2023 Year End GCE Level Results Release Exercises For School Candidates.md

 <p>You may appeal for a review of your results during the specified appeal
 period through <a href="https://myexams.seab.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">SEAB's Candidates Portal</a>.</p>
 <p></p>
-<p>You wil be notified of the appeal fee for each subject during each year's
+<p>You will be notified of the appeal fee for each subject during each year's
 results release exercise.
 All appeal fees are subject to the prevailing GST.
 The appeal is for the review of the marking of the scripts and a full clerical re-check.</p>